samgutentag/samgutentag.github.io/docs/_posts/2021-07-22-python-virtual-envs-with-mkvirtualenv.md

 export PATH=/usr/local/share/python:$PATH
 {% endhighlight %}

-**Restart your terminal.** To make sure you've done everything correctly run `which python3` and in return you should receive `/usr/local/bin/python`.
+**Restart your terminal.** To make sure you've done everything correctly, run `which python3` and in return you should receive `/usr/local/bin/python`.

 ### Install `virtualenv` & `virtualenvwrapper`